XBraid/xbraid/docs/Introduction.md

    The outer optimization iteration is implemented in [braid_DriveOptimization](@ref braid_DriveOptimization) which calles the user's `DesignUpdate` after solving (or approximating) the state and adjoint equations with XBraid and XBraid_Adjoint.
 A halting tolerance based on the norm of the gradient can be set with [braid_SetAbsTolOptim](@ref braid_SetAbsTolOptim) or [braid_SetRelTolOptim](@ref braid_SetRelTolOptim).
 A fixed step size for design update can be set with [braid_SetStepsize](@ref braid_SetStepsize), however a line-search proceduce should be added by the user.
 Compare `examples/ex-01-optimization.c` for an example of a simple reduced-space steepest-descent optimization using this template.

    Using a relatively high tolerance for state and adjoint residuals during the optimization might speed up the overall time-to-solution significantly.
 This speedup is in addition to, or rather multiplies, the speedup that is expected from the time-parallel state and adjoint computations.
-Performing only a few, say one to three, updates for the state and the adjoint variables in each outer optimization iteration has been analyzes in [PinTOneshotPaper] where significant speedup over a time-serial method has been shown.
 Reducing the accuracy of state and adjoint solvers during optimization is often referred to as *simultaneous* or *One-shot* optimization since state adjoint and design variable converge simultaneously to feasibility and optimality of the system.
-Literature on that can be found e.g. in [Gunther, Gauger, Schroder, 2018].
+  Performing only a few, say one to three updates for the state and the adjoint variables in each outer optimization iteration has been analyzed e.g. in [Gunther, Gauger, Schroder, 2018]
      \latexonly
       \footnote{
          G{\"u}nther, S., Gauger, N.R., and Schroder, J.B.: ''A Non-Intrusive Parallel-in-Time Approach for Simultaneous Optimization with Unsteady PDEs.''
 Optimization Methods and Software, (accepted), 2018
       }
      \endlatexonly
+     where significant speedup over a time-serial optimization method has been shown.